 Comparison of prediction results

-The errors of the CEEMDAN-GRU model are compared with those of GRU, SVM and LSTM models, and the results are shown in Table 2 and Figure 6.
+The errors of the CEEMDAN-GRU model are compared with those of GRU, support vector machine (SVM) and long short-term memory (LSTM) models, and the results are shown in Table 2 and Figure 6.
 It suggests that the predictions of the CEEMDAN-GRU model are in line with the expectation, and the cycle and trend are highly consistent with the series of measured data.
 It can be seen from Table 2 that the errors of the prediction results of the CEEMDAN-GRU model are smaller than those of the single prediction model.
 In which, MAE is 35.06% less than SVM, 59.81% less than LSTM and 48.22% less than GRU.
 MAPE is 26.85% less than SVM, 64.71% less than LSTM, and 50.92% less than GRU, which means the coupling model has the highest prediction accuracy on the stationary part.
 MSE is 71.88% less than SVM, 85.33% less than LSTM and 84.18% less than GRU, which means the coupling model has the best performance on the extreme part of the sequence.
 Compared with the single prediction model, the CEEMDAN-GRU model improves the prediction accuracy of monthly suspended sediment concentration data to a large extent, and the data obtained by the CEEMDAN method is better and more suitable for model training.
 In addition, compared with the study of Li et al. (2005) (DC = −0.61), the data series selected in this research is longer and more comprehensive, to reflect the characteristics of water and sediment change in the lower Yellow River.
 The DC of CEEMDAN-GRU is 0.71, which is closer to 1, indicating that the prediction result is better and more reliable.

 |Model .||MAE .||MAPE .||MSE .|